schalkneethling/arewethereyet/README.md

     awty.add();

-And when you need to update the progress, simply call.
+And when you need to update the progress, simply call update passing the percentage complete.

     awty.update(10);